chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/migration.md

 - Start with simple queries before complex ones
 - Test both APIs in parallel during migration
 - Use batch operations to reduce API calls
-- Keep embeddings ready until text queries are supported
+- Text queries are now supported - use them directly in the Search API

 ## Next Steps